 [Toy Review] Womanizer Next

 Can you believe it’s 10 years since Womanizer released their first Pleasure Air clitoral stimulator into the world?
 That product brought a whole new category of sex toys into popular consciousness and launched a thousand copycats.
-To celebrate 10 years, the company has released their latest offering: the Womanizer Next.
+To celebrate 10 years, the company has released their latest offering: the Womanizer Next, which I just received to review.
+Let’s have a look how the Womanizer Next stacks up and how it compares vs the Premium 2.

 The Womanizer Next is the latest in Womanizer’s long line of clitoral suction stimulators based on their patented “Pleasure Air” technology.
 If you’re not familiar with this type of toy, they feature a nozzle that goes over your clit and then stimulates it with rapid air pulses.